SRI-CSL/ETB2/README.md

 	### Node initialisation

-	If we run the command 'etb2 -node-info' right after building and setting up ETB2, we get a notification that no ETB node is yet intialised on the our machine.
+	If we run the command 'etb2 -node-info' right after building and setting up ETB2, we get a notification that no ETB node is yet initialised on the our machine.

 	```console
 	$ etb2 -node-info